Tag Archives

 Candy Nostalgia, Updated Every Oct.
 31

-Halloween, of course, with its attendant masquerading and confectionary trappings, transports like few other phenomena.
 A couple years back my fully transported mother actually demonstrated apple-bobbing to my children, full dunk and all — something she never did for my benefit during the umpteen Halloweens of my own childhood.
 But the point is taken: Hayrides, costumes, haunted houses, pumpkin carving… They’re all transcendentally nostalgic acts.

-But they’re all secondary to the candy.
+But they’re all secondary to the hoarding of candy.

 “What’s this Clark thing?”
 Silas asked me, without a scintilla of guile.
 Poor lad.
 He had no idea.

-It’s this sort of benignly ignorant prompt that sends me winging back in time.
+It’s this sort of benign, ignorant prompt that sends me winging back in time.
 Indeed, my kids’ questions serve as able catalysts.
 We were in Cloutier’s, a local convenience story, the other day when Silas, the more adventurous eater of the two, pointed to the Charleston Chews and expressed curiosity.

 What’s this?
 Never had a Charleston Chew?
 Well, that won’t do.